banialmarjehabdulrahman/simplified-plants-vs-zombies/README.md

 🕹 Live Demo (Web Build):
 👉 https://banialmarjehabdulrahman.github.io/simplified-plants-vs-zombies/

+🎮 Gameplay Summary

+Place plants on a 3×5 grid

+Plants automatically shoot projectiles at zombies

+Zombies walk horizontally toward the player’s house

+Lose a life when a zombie reaches the house

+Win by surviving the timer

+After win/lose:

+Restart with same difficulty

+Or increase difficulty & continue

 🎯 Overview

 This project is a simplified reinterpretation of Plants vs. Zombies, built to demonstrate: